What Do Short Order Cook Do?

 - Pizza Maker

 - Bed and Breakfast Cook (B&B Cook)

-Are There Job Opportunities for Short Order Cooks?
+Is There Job Demand for Short Order Cooks?

-In 2016, there was an estimated number of 185,900 jobs in the United States for Short Order Cook.
+In the United States, there were 185,900 jobs for Short Order Cook in 2016.
 There is little to no growth in job opportunities for Short Order Cook.
-There will be an estimated 24,700 positions for Short Order Cook per year.
+The BLS estimates 24,700 yearly job openings in this field.